suarezgenaro/seda/docs/installation.rst

     $ pip install astropy matplotlib numy scipy
     $ pip install corner dynesty lmfit spectres tqdm xarray

-:math:`\texttt{SEDA}` has been tested in the Python 3.9, 3.10, and 3.11 security versions as of Nov.
+:math:`\texttt{SEDA}` has been tested in Python 3.9, 3.10, and 3.11 security versions as of Nov.
 2024.

 :math:`\texttt{SEDA}` has been tested in Linux (Ubuntu 22.04), Windows, and macOS.